 Towards Data Freedom: ETL Pipelines

 Welcome to the first installment in a series of posts we’re calling Towards Data Freedom!
-Our goal here is simple: cutting through the noise and gatekeeping around data, by eliminating the need for data practitioners to understand a million buzzwords and letting anyone be a data cowboy.
+Our goal here is simple: cut through the noise and gatekeeping around data by eliminating the need for practitioners to memorize buzzwords—and let anyone be a data cowboy.

 We’re starting with a doozy because we at Structify believe the biggest problems have the coolest solutions.